zer0Kerbal/TransparentPods/README.md

 content licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 You may modify for personal use.
 You may redistribute content with attribution to original author nli2work, plus any other attribution where required.
-You must redistribute under identical license, CC-BY-NC-SA.
+You must redistribute under identical license, CC BY-NC-SA 4.0.

 https://creativecommons.org/licenses/by-nc-sa/4.0/